 Slate roof tiles are perhaps the most coveted roofing material for both period and contemporary properties.
 Slate is a premium material that has been used in roofing for centuries, on everything from cottages and town houses to stately homes and cathedrals.
 Few materials offer the same combination of character, timeless beauty and exceptional performance.
-Roofing slates are sourced from quarries across the globe, including Welsh slate here in the UK, as well as slate from Spain or even as far afield as Canada.
+Roofing slates are sourced from quarries across the globe, including here in the UK with Welsh slate roof tiles, as well as roof slates from Spain or even Canada roofing slate tiles.

 However, whilst the incredible durability of slate is one of its primary advantages, it also makes slate roof tiles one of the more challenging roofing materials to work with, especially for novice DIYers.
 When undertaking a slate roofing project, you may find that you need to cut some of the slate tiles to size.
 Whilst this process is slightly trickier than cutting clay roof tiles for example, it’s by no means out of reach if you’re equipped with the right tools and know-how.

 - Which is Better for Cutting Slate, Power Tools or by Hand?

 - How to Cut Slate Tiles by Hand

 - How to Cut Slate Roof Tiles with Power Tools

 - Final Tips for Cutting Slate

 Why Choose Slate Roofing?